andreabenini/podmaster/forklift/README.md

 - Requirements: _'python3'_ is the only requirement, nothing else.
 There's **_no need_** for a VirtualEnv
 - Installation methods:
-    1. Download just `forklift.app` file and use it as a standalone application.
+    1. Just download `forklift.app` file and use it as a standalone application.
 Python3 is the only thing you needs in your system, nothing else.
 This compact executable contains **everything**, add optional .yaml files if you need them _(see below)_
     2. From source [the official repository](https://github.com/andreabenini/podmaster/tree/main/forklift),
     this site.
-Clone the repo or download sources from there
+Clone the repo or download sources from there. `forklift|forklift.py` is the classic python3 application with full sources provided in its modules, `forklift.app` is a onefile, standalone and self contained app, it's still based on python3 but it's easy to move it elsewhere.
     3. ~~from **_pip_**~~:
         ~~`pip install forklift/podmaster`~~
         **_(WORK IN PROGRESS, dealing the name with PyPi package maintainers)_**